 In this article, we’ll explore the biggest compensation and governance issues private companies should address and then plan for when thinking about going public through the SPAC process.

 Adjust Compensation Plans Before a Deal is Signed

-When a firm is approached by a SPAC investor, the business should ensure its compensation plans are in order and make any necessary adjustments before signing a letter of intent for a deal.
-Once the letter is signed, the investor will need to be involved in approving changes, which can complicate the process.
+When a company is ready to sign the letter of intent with a SPAC, it should ensure its compensation plans are in order and make any necessary adjustments before signing the business combination agreement.
+Once this agreement to merge is signed, the SPAC will need to approve any changes, which can complicate the process.

 - Decide whether to introduce an employee stock purchase plan (ESPP).
 ESPPs can add a lot of employee value with minimal cost and are more widespread depending on company industry and size.
-To learn more ESPPs, please see our article on plan prevalence here and plan design here.
+To learn more about ESPPs, please see our article on plan prevalence here and plan design here.

-Integrating the Board and Setting-Up Director Pay
+Integrating the Board and Establishing Director Pay

 Addressing Governance Processes Once Public

 With investors increasingly scrutinizing the governance policies of public companies, including those that are newly public, going public through a SPAC means your company will need to quickly understand governance issues.